-Having considered the factors for expenditure recognition, we believe the risk is focused on the year-end balance sheet and in particular the completeness and valuation of creditors and the existence and valuation of debtors.
-We also believe the risk is linked to the existence of capital expenditure arising from the potential to incorrectly capitalise revenue expenditure.
-There is also the risk of incorrect cut-off in relation to revenue and/or expenditure leading to transactions being reported in the wrong period.
+Having considered the factors for expenditure recognition, we believe the risk is focused on year-end balance sheet and in particular the completeness and valuation of creditors and the existence and valuation of debtors.
+There is also a risk of incorrect cut-off in relation to revenue and or expenditure leading to transactions being reported in the wrong period.